JayaswalPrateek/MyCSnotesForME/DStr.md

 ![time vs input size](https://raw.githubusercontent.com/JayaswalPrateek/MyCSnotesForME/main/Attachments/Screenshot%20from%202023-01-21%2009-52-29.png)

+<mark style="background: #FFB86CA6;">Arrays</mark>
+- Read is `O(1)` but inserting and deleting are `O(n)`
+	- Reason: contiguous memory allocation is done so if next address is occupied then the array needs to be copied to another location contiguously can have unused memory

 <mark style="background: #FFB86CA6;">STL ADT</mark>
 - c++ STL is a collection of useful algorithms, data structures and functions related to them in form of template classes
 - c++ STL  has 4 things: functions,algorithms, containers and iterators